louisenorris/blue-plaques/README.md

 `npm install`

-Start the server on port 3001.
+To access the data stored in `src/data/db.json` run the following two commands:

+`npm install -g json-server`

+`json-server --watch src/data/db.json`

+This runs the json server in development mode and creates a server storing all of the plaque data with restful routes at http://localhost:3000/plaques.
+Once this is running, in a separate terminal still inside this directory, start the server on port 3001.

 `npm start`

 Visit localhost:3001.

-In a separate terminal, still inside this directory, run the json server:

-`json-server --watch src/data/db.json`

-This runs the json server in development mode.

 **Now you're all set!**